biosustain/lifelike/client/src/app/graph-viewer/README.md

 ```

 ## Reference
-* Graph - information about state of the map and its component.
-Basically a parsed version of `graph.json` file from map content.
+* Graph - information about the state of the map and its component.
+A parsed version of the `graph.json` file from map content.
-* Graph Entity - umbrella term for all types of map components - current `nodes | edges | groups`.
+* Graph Entity - an umbrella term for all types of map components - current `nodes | edges | groups`.
 * Placed Object - boiled down representation of `Entity` responsible for storing information relevant for
-the rendering process - as well as the `draw()` function itself.
+the rendering process and the `draw()` function itself.
-* Action - encapsulation of user actions that allow to undo/redo itself.
+* Action - encapsulation of user actions that allow undo/redo itself.
 Used for tracking the history of edition in order to implement
 those (undo/redo) mechanism
-* Behaviour - responsible for handling events from user, such as dragging/clicking of the canvas/entities.
+* Behaviour - responsible for handling events from the user, such as dragging/clicking of the canvas/entities.

 ## UML